Calibrate the joints with Arduino IDE

 You need to install the battery and long-press the button on the battery to power the robot.

-The calibration has 3 steps:
+The calibration has three steps:

 2. Attach body parts to the servos

-3. Fine-tune the offsets in serial monitor
+3. Fine-tune the offsets in the serial monitor

 You must plug the servos and external batteries into the NyBoard and check the position and direction of all servos.